sudhanshu-k/petsApi/README.md

 ## An overview of how excel is being parsed<br>
 This API uses multer middleware to upload excel file.<br>
 Then, excel is parsed using xlsx package.
-First, we use XLSX.read() function to parse excel.
-Then, we store the name of sheets and create an array to store the response to send back.
-We itterate over all the sheets and convert their data to json form and we call create() method with the json data and store the returned object in our array.
-If no error occurs, we send back the array as response.<br>
+First, it uses XLSX.read() function to parse excel.
+Then, stores the name of sheets and create an array to store the response to send back.
+Then itterates over all the sheets and convert their data to json form and calls create() method with the json data and store the returned object in our array.
+If no error occurs, it send back the array as response.<br>